 SWT (Sweep Time) sets the length of the sweep from the depth set by SWD.
 Low values result in snappy sweeps, high values result in longer sweeps.

 UT IMPULSE (POSITIVE/NEGATIVE POLARITY IMPULSE)

 ATK (Attack) sets the length of the attack phase.
+DEC (Decay) sets the length of the decay phase.

 POL (Polarity) sets the polarity, positive or negative.
 (POS, NEG)